evennia/evennia/docs/source/Setup/Configuring-NGINX-for-SSL-with-Evennia.md

-# Configuring NGIX for SSL with Evennia
+# Configuring NGINX for Evennia with SSL

 > This is NOT a full set-up guide!
-It assumes you know how to get your own letsencrypt certs, and that you already have nginx installed. **If you don't already use nginx,** you should read the [guide for using HAProxy](link to haproxy guide) instead.
+It assumes you know how to get your own letsencrypt certs, that you already have nginx installed, and that you are familiar with nginx configuration files. **If you don't already use nginx,** you should follow the [guide for using HAProxy](Config-HAProxy) instead.

 ## SSL on the website and websocket